-Serious lacerations require immediate medical attention and may require stitches.
-You can treat minor lacerations by washing and disinfecting the wound, then applying pressure and a sterile bandage.
+Severe lacerations require immediate medical attention and may require stitches.
+You can treat minor tears by washing and disinfecting the wound, then applying pressure and a sterile bandage.
 If there is bruising or swelling, apply ice to the injured area.

-It is important to remember that only a doctor can determine the severity of a laceration and it is always best to seek medical help when you are unsure how to proceed.
+It is important to remember that only a doctor can determine the severity of a laceration.
+It is always best to seek medical help when you are unsure how to proceed.

-When a sharp, pointed object comes into contact with the skin, the result is usually a small hole, known as a puncture wound.
+When a sharp, pointed object comes into contact with the skin, the result is usually a tiny hole, known as a puncture wound.
 They don’t always bleed, which increases the risk of infection.

 Seek medical assistance for proper treatment advice to avoid infection.

-Your doctor can examine the wound and recommend the appropriate treatment plan, which may include regular dressing changes, pain relievers, or antibiotics.
+Your doctor can examine the wound and recommend the appropriate treatment plan, including regular dressing changes, pain relievers, or antibiotics.

-Before running to get a bandage, take a few minutes to carefully clean the wound.
-You’ll thank yourself later, as this not only makes healing easier, it can also prevent infections and other complications.
+Before running to get a bandage, take a few minutes to clean the wound carefully.
+You’ll thank yourself later, as this not only makes healing more accessible it can also prevent infections and other complications.

 What are the signs and symptoms of a wound infection?

-If the wound begins to drain yellow or greenish fluid (pus), or if the skin around the wound becomes red, hot, swollen, or increasingly painful; there may be an infection in the wound and medical attention should be sought.
+If the wound begins to drain yellow or greenish fluid (pus), or if the skin around the wound becomes red, hot, swollen, or increasingly painful, there may be an infection in the damage, and medical attention should be sought.

 Any red streaks on the skin around the wound may indicate an infection in the system that drains fluid from the tissues, called the lymphatic system.

-This infection (lymphangitis) can be serious, especially if it is accompanied by a fever.
+This infection (lymphangitis) can be severe, especially if accompanied by a fever.
 Immediate medical attention should be sought if redness from a wound is noted.

 Steps for proper wound cleaning